kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ## Sigstore?

-Since a full Sigstore dive is not for this post, we recommend checking out [their nice docs](https://docs.sigstore.dev).
+Since a full Sigstore dive is not within the scope for this post, we recommend checking out [their nice docs](https://docs.sigstore.dev).

 In short, Sigstore provides an automatable workflow to match the distributed Open Source development model.
 The workflow specifies how to